girlscript/winter-of-contributing/Java/Lambda Expressions/Predefined_Functional_Interface/Predefined_Functional_Interface.md

 ## Predicate

 * It accepts a single input.
-* In other words, it is used for conditional checks.
+* It is used for conditional checks.
-* It supports a single abstract method named test().
+* It supports test() which is a single abstract method.
 * It always returns a Boolean type.

 **For example :**